e-x/CoLoader/README.md

 # CoLoader

     Chain loader.
-    Load javascripts files one by one.
+    Load javascript files one by one.

 Usage